sme112/intro_to_python_mfg/README.md

 as produced by SME Chapter 112.
 This event is designed to demonstrate the benefits of using a programming lanugage (in this case, Python) to solve domain-specific problems in physical engineering disciplines.

+All Python code in this repository uses Python 3.

 ## Contributing

 Issues and pull requests are welcome - even if you are not an SME member.
 If you would like to suggest additional user cases which